Nomads in 2026: Genki vs SafetyWing – Which Travel Insurance Wins?

 1. Home country exclusion & Policy Duration

-If You Intend to come back home, avoid World Nomads
+If You Intend to come back home, choose safetyWing

-Genki offers coverage for 6 weeks every 6 months in your home country.
-They bill every month, with policies lasting up to 2 years.
+Genki offers coverage for 6 weeks every 6 months in your home country (but you have to have been out of the country for at least 6 months and just emergency are included).
+They bill every month, with policies lasting up to 1 year.
 Interestingly, they don’t require an end date for the policy, and their minimum term stands at 1 month.

-SafetyWing provides 30 days of home country coverage for every 3 months.
-Their billing cycle is every 28 days.
+SafetyWing provides 30 days of home country coverage for every 3 months (with the exclusion of the US where the coverage is limited to 15 days).
+Their billing cycle is every 28 days, although you can opt to pay the full price upfront.
 Policies with Safety Wing can stretch up to a year, without the need for a predefined end date.

 World Nomads does not cover your home country.
 They prefer full upfront payments, with a coverage duration up to a year.
 Unlike the other two, World Nomads requires an end date for their policy.
-Additionally, they don’t mandate any minimum term for purchase.
+They have an option to purchase a multi-trip policy that however it is not relevant for nomads since require a maximum length of 31 days for each trip.

 Travelling for more than one year?
-Genki is more suitable.
+Your price may go up.

-If you plan to travel for more than one year, Genki could also be the best choice, since the price is locked for two years.
-For the other two, you will need to subscribe to a new insurance.
+If you plan to travel for more than one year, you will need to subscribe to a new insurance.
 It can be done while travelling.
+For Genki and SafetyWing it’s pay-as-you-go.
+World Nomads requires a trip end date.

 HOME COUNTRY Coverage & BILLING